sveltejs/svelte/site/content/tutorial/02-reactivity/04-updating-arrays-and-objects/text.md

 }
 ```

-A simple rule of thumb: the name of the updated variable must appear on the left hand side of the assignment.
+A simple rule: the name of the updated variable must appear on the left hand side of the assignment.
 For example this...

 ```js
 const foo = obj.foo;